 Assembling the sunglasses case

-Take a piece of lining fabric and place RS together with your Boro fabric piece along a short edge then sttich along, securing the ends.
+Take a piece of lining fabric and place right sides together with your Boro fabric piece along a short edge then sttich along, securing the ends.
 Repeat for the other pieces and press the seams towards the lining fabric.

 Add the magnetic clasp to the lining pieces.
 Measure the central point, 2cm from the top of the lining fabric and fuse a scrap piece of interfacing to strengthen the fabric.
 Make two small slits using your seam ripper tool.
 Push one half of the magnetic clasp through the holes, making sure the clasp is the right way round on the interior of the lining fabric.
 Repeat for the other half and making sure they align when closed.